Journalists have great standards and organizations right now, but they aren’t doing much good in a digital world.

 What is the signal?

-OK, let’s take a slightly harder example: The Office of Communication, a part of the British Government.
-OfCom, as it’s called, is the body that gives a license to the broadcasters in the U.K. It has given a license to the BBC, and also to a news station that is funded by the government of China.
+OK, let’s take a slightly harder example: The Office of Communication, a part of the British Government, sort of like the FCC in the U.S. Ofcom, as it’s called, is the body that gives a license to the broadcasters in the U.K. It has given a license to the BBC, and also to a news station that is funded by the government of China.
 That station broadcast a segment that violated OfCom standards.
-OfCom officials have grappled with the question of if it should yank the license of that broadcaster.
+Ofcom officials have grappled with the question of if it should yank the license of that broadcaster.

 Now, Google almost certainly ranks Chinese-sponsored media as something it does not want to distribute or promote, especially in the UK, as a reliable news source.
 But in general Google tries only to use algorithms to make decisions, not people.
 If they build an algorithm (and this would be trivial for them to do) that gives an indication of quality based on the quality of the other members of a particular bucket of publishers listed on JournalList.net, well, then that becomes a big problem for some publishers.